 - To revert to the default style, choose the “Paragraph” option.

 You can also add your CSS styles to other blocks different to the listed in the previous section.

-- Use the “Advanced” area to enter your custom style in the “Additional CSS class(es)” box:
+- Use the “Advanced” area to enter the class name of your custom style in the “Additional CSS class(es)” box:

 In the center of the screen, you should see that the block has your new CSS style.
 In the image below, the